PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 ## Decoder window handoff

 The decoder-core crate owns the flattened `StructuredDem` input boundary used by streaming and windowed decoders.
-It retains independent-error grouping, decomposition components, hyperedges, standard observable columns, and detector coordinates. `DetectorErrorModel::to_structured_decoder_dem()` converts a PECOS model directly into this representation, so a stitched model does not need a render/parse round trip.
-PECOS tracked-Pauli outputs are rejected explicitly at this matching-decoder boundary because they are not standard DEM observables.
+The type can retain independent-error grouping, decomposition components, hyperedges, standard observable columns, and detector coordinates. `DetectorErrorModel::to_structured_decoder_dem()` uses the same equal-effect grouping and XOR probability combination as `to_mechanisms()` and the default rendered model; this avoids introducing a second factorization policy at the decoder boundary.
+PECOS tracked-Pauli outputs are rejected explicitly because they are not standard DEM observables.

 All UF windowed decoder families accept `from_structured_dem`; their existing `from_dem` constructors are compatibility adapters that parse once.
+Decoder specifications accept `DecodeModel::StructuredDem`, and the Python `DetectorErrorModel.build_decoder()` binding passes a stitched model through that path.
+Windowed and beam-search specs therefore avoid a top-level render/parse round trip; text-only leaf backends render only at their parser boundary.
+The windowed logical-subgraph decoder likewise accepts the structured model directly and partitions it through `SparseDem` without serialization.
 Time-window selection and detector relabeling are performed by `StructuredDem::window_by_time` with the same shared `DemBoundaryKind` used by slice stitching.
 Soft boundaries project outside detector targets into implicit boundary edges, while hard